MemeBattle/monorepo/wiki/naming-convention.md

 ## React components

-React component should be named in CamelCase notation
+React component should be named in PascalCase notation

 ```jsx
 const ComponentName = () => ...